CellMigrationLab/Plot-Stats/README.md

 # Plot&Stats
-Jupiter notebooks created to help us plot and analyse our datasets
+Jupyter notebooks created to help us plot and analyse our datasets

 ## Quick Start